 2. When did you realize you’re an artist?

 There really isn’t a moment.
 I’ve always believed in the phrase do what you love and love what you do.
+It’s been recent that all the pieces came together and okay I’m an artists-that makes sense.
 This story came to life in my head.
 I’d write poems.
 I thought maybe I could sell them?
 That led to the term typography.
 I learned that typography is boring: I can’t stand it.
 That led to hand lettering.
 Love it!
 I came across this crayola educational watercolor set which led to watercolor and childhood memories.
 The more I surround myself with artists, the more I identify with them.

 4. Describe your style?
 Your process?

 I’m curious about everything.
 I’m a thinker.
 I’m obsessed with color.
 My favorites are monotone shades.
 I really love this 3 tier cake that’s amazing tones of blue.
-I love vintage lettering, block lettering in vintage ads, and like what you’d see on 1940s post cards.
+I love vintage lettering, block lettering in vintage ads, and like what you’d see on 1940s post cards or letter.
+This sort of writing that emerges on a post card and with each letter is all the emotions that a person feels as they are writing hope or to a lover.
 I love people, nature, and hearts.
 My art is a combination of all these elements, and that everything is possible.
 I hope people know that.
 I’m still growing so we’ll see.

 5. What’s your motto or words you live by?

 Let the kid play.
 I think about lots of kids at a certain age and myself.
 The kid who doesn’t question if this is right.
 She just draws, has fun, and just loves.
 Real story.
 I want to get back to that.
 I try to live by that.
 Walt Disney said,” That’s the trouble with the world,too many people grow up. ” I’m not by any means perfect.
 I try to be a good person.
 As for words: love and choice